soomtochukwu/EduChain/README.md

-# cuberhack: Personalized Learning with Blockchain and AI (MVP)
+# Educhain: Personalized Learning with Blockchain and AI (MVP)

 Cuberhack is building a revolutionary personalized learning system build on [Klaytn](https://docs.klaytn.foundation/docs/build/get-started/) that leverages the power of blockchain and AI to create an engaging and rewarding educational experience.
 Our Minimum Viable Product (MVP) focuses on core functionalities to validate the concept and gather user feedback for future iterations.